YashnitKalra/mov4u/README.md

 1. HTML
 2. CSS
 3. Bootstrap 4
-4. JavaScript
-5. jQuery
+4. jQuery
-6. PHP
+5. PHP
-7. TMDB API is used to fetch movies information.
+6. TMDB API is used to fetch movies information.

 # Snapshots on PC:

-# Snapshots on Mobile
+# Snapshots on Mobile: